ekartashov/roo-conport-modes/docs/mode-engineer-guide.md

 #### Framework Integration
 ```
-Enhance the ask mode with Phase 4 framework integration:
+Enhance the ask mode with autonomous framework integration:
 - KDAP for knowledge gap identification
 - AKAF for adaptive response generation
 - KSE for answer synthesis from multiple sources